What’s the worst behavior you’ve seen on a plane? If you point the finger at the kids, you’re only half right.

 Bad passenger behavior is back, baby

-Bad passenger behavior is front and center again this week.
+Bad passenger behavior is front and center again.

 Who are the worst airline passengers?